 Similar to home sales, subletting your property or harnessing your home for additional income through temporary rental services, like Airbnb, can be a way to generate extra income from your house that can help you make your mortgage payment.
 Undoubtedly, relying on renters can be fraught with difficulties, but it can be a helpful opportunity for some.

-During times of global crisis, maintaining your mortgage payment is both incredibly important and uniquely stressful.
+Even in the best of times, maintaining your mortgage payment can be uniquely stressful.
 If you need help navigating your options or finding the best path forward, our trained counselors are ready to provide support.
-In addition to HUD-approved housing counseling, Money Management International offers other free and low-cost services covering a variety of challenges.
-Contact us today to get the help and guidance that can help you thrive through this time of crisis.
+In addition to HUD-approved housing counseling, we offer free, confidential credit counseling to help you balance your finances and find the best solution for your challenges.